wyvette0542/ECE143_Project/README.md

 Our team mannually scraped data from Glassdoor.com and save each job description into a numpy file.
 The dataset has 12285 non-reapeating job listings.
  - First, **get_job_ids.py** pulls all the job ID's from Glassdoor and saves the ID numbers as a .txt file.
  - Then, **save_text.py** loops through all the ID's and save each corresponding description into a separate numpy array of string.
+ - Next, **data_extraction.py** (or **data_extraction_elongated.py** if there were problems with the other file) saves two pandas dataframes from the numpy arrays to analyze for any given users purpose.
+In addition, txt files corresponding to average salary and amount of languages, locations, or states are generated.
+Finally, bar graphs are plotted.

 ## Visualizations
 ### Pie Charts